nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <u>Overview</u>

-The `Expense` class represents an individual expense with a price, description and a category.
+The `Expense` class represents an individual expense with a price, description, category and the date added.

 The `ExpenseList` class manages a collection of `Expense` objects.
 It allows for the addition, editing and deletion of expenses.